majnas/tensorflow/shape_conv_net_using_tfrecord/README.md

 ## Training a convolutional neural network using train/test tfrecord files

 In this folder there are codes related to training a convolutional neural network to classify images.
-In the dataset a triangle or sqaure is in each image, then we train a CNN to classify what's the class of image (triangle or square).
+In the dataset, a triangle or sqaure is in each image, then we train a CNN to classify what's the class of image (triangle or square).
 In order to feed the network first we converted the train and test parts of dataset (using ) to shape_train.tfrecord and shape_test.tfrecord binary files.

 ### How to use: